dcos/examples/tensorflow/1.10/README.md

 <a name="service-name"></a>
 ### Service Name

 Each instance of TensorFlow in a given DC/OS cluster must be configured with a different service name.
 You can configure the service name in the **service** section of the advanced installation section of the DC/OS web interface.
-The default service name (used in many examples here) is _`beta-tensorflow`_.
+The default service name (used in many examples here) is _`tensorflow`_.

 <a name="job-url"></a>
 ### Job URL